firozt/cloud-fullstack-app/README.md

 # Running Locally

-To run locally we build the Docker image (from root dir) `docker build -t static-files .`
+To run locally we build the Docker image (from root dir) <br>
+`docker build -t static-files .`

-Then we can run the docker image built by running `docker run -p 8080:80 --name webserver static-files`
+Then we can run the docker image built by running <br>
+`docker run -p 8080:80 --name webserver static-files`

-The running docker process is now hosting the files under the url `http://localhost:8080`
+The running docker process is now hosting the files under the url <br>
+`http://localhost:8080`